mmanco/project-socora/README.md

 - To be respectful, `ROBOTSTXT_OBEY` is true in settings by default; pass `-s ROBOTSTXT_OBEY=false` for testing.
 - You can tune concurrency with `-s CONCURRENT_REQUESTS=16` and AutoThrottle settings.
 - The spider checks URL extensions to detect files.
 If a server serves files without common extensions, you can extend `FILE_EXTENSIONS` in `socora_crawler/spiders/universal.py`.
+ - Stability: A stall watchdog closes the spider if no progress (responses/items) is observed for a configurable period (defaults: 15 min).
+Configure via `STALL_WATCHDOG_TIMEOUT` and `STALL_WATCHDOG_INTERVAL`.
+Global `DOWNLOAD_TIMEOUT` and Playwright navigation `timeout` are applied per-request to reduce hangs.